rougin/dexterity/README.md

 }
 ```

-If the logic for the `update` method is not defined, it will throw a `LogicError`.
+Failure to define the logic for the `update` method will result in a `LogicError`.

 ## Using `Route` traits

-The `Route` traits in `Dexterity` is similar to the previously discussed `Depot` class.
-While the `Depot` class conforms to the [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete), the `Route` traits closely follows the [RESTful software architecture style](https://en.wikipedia.org/wiki/REST) and uses the [PSR-07](https://www.php-fig.org/psr/psr-7/) standard for standardization of its HTTP responses:
+The `Route` traits in `Dexterity` offer functionality similar to the `Depot` class.
+While `Depot` focuses on CRUD operations, `Route` traits adhere closely to the [RESTful software architecture style](https://en.wikipedia.org/wiki/REST) and leverage the [PSR-7](https://www.php-fig.org/psr/psr-7/) standard for consistent HTTP responses:

 ``` php
 namespace Acme\Routes;